Where everything feels right at home.

 HHPs and FCGs provide support with community involvement, Activities of Daily Living (ADLs), memory tasks, medical attention, and behavioral needs.

-Your Choice Residential supports the individuals we serve, and their caregivers to ensure happiness and complete satisfaction of their residential services.
+Your Choice Residential supports the individual and their caregiver to ensure happiness and complete satisfaction of residential services.

 Please check out the following link for more detailed information about residential services: CLICK

 Margaret’s desire to help others began at a very young age.
 Her mother often volunteered with various community organizations with Margaret by her side participating and witnessing the importance of community involvement.
 From this grew a career of helping and giving back to others.
 Margaret’s desire to help her community lead to a Bachelor of Social Work from Western Michigan University and a Master of Social Work from Michigan State University.
 Prior to working at Your Choice, Margaret worked at a Community Center Board (CCB) for 14 years.
 She began as a Service Coordinator in Case Management and then moved up, and spent the majority of her time, as a supervisor helping to oversee, train and develop Service Coordinators, all of which helped to build and expand the Case Management Department.
 As a result, Margaret has a strong knowledge base of various Home and Community Based Services (HCBS) Waivers and understands how various services and supports work together.
 When asked what she most looks forward to in working at Your Choice, she stated, “I am excited to once again work more closely with the people we serve, our providers, and community members.
 It is fulfilling to be able to directly assist, even in a small way, in helping the people we serve be more independent and live the kind of life that they want and choose.”